COPRS/infrastructure/docs/user_manuals/how-to/Certificates.md

 ## Linkerd identity

 Linkerd features requires to define pods identity in the cluster.
-To ensure this feature, it establish mTLS in the cluster relying on certificates.
+To ensure this feature, it establishes mTLS in the cluster relying on certificates.

-Linkerd needs two certificate authority:
+Linkerd needs two certificate authorities:

 - the mTLS root certificate to secure pod-to-pod communications
 - the webhook root certificate to secure Linkerd webhooks traffic.